NPulley33/algorithms-class-portfolio-npulley/README.md

 - other bits & bobs

 ### Data Structure Comparison
+- Binary Tree: simple tree structure of Nodes which have a left and right Node child.
+Integer data is added to the tree based on if it is greater or less than nodes aready inserted.
+If less than, the node goes left, if greater than, the node goes right.
+- Graph: A set of verticies and a collection of edges denoting which verticies are connected to each other.
+This implementation makes use of an array of lists.
+The array represents the verticies, and the list represents the number of edges by storing which verticies the current vertex is connected to.
 - Maps vs. Arrays:
   - a map is an array of buckets that uses a hash or other algorithm to determine where an element would be placed.
 This makes finding any particular element very fast as you know exactly where to access it.
   - Arrays store items linerally (physically in a contiguous block of memory).
 To find any element you have to traverse through the array.